tanepiper/obsidian-garden/👩‍🌾 Your Knowledge Garden.md

 > `git clone https://github.com/tanepiper/obsidian-garden.git`

-Then you can open in [[📇 Terms/🪨 Obsidian/Obsidian|Obsidian]] - make sure the [[👩‍🌾 Gardening Tips/🪨 Obsidian/🔌 Plugins & 🌈 Theme|🔌 Plugins & 🌈 Theme]] are also installed.
+Then you can open in [[📇 Terms/🪨 Obsidian/🪨 Obsidian|🪨 Obsidian]] - make sure the [[👩‍🌾 Gardening Tips/🪨 Obsidian/🔌 Plugins & 🌈 Theme|🔌 Plugins & 🌈 Theme]] are also installed.

 > ⚠️ The Obsidian Garden is currently in active development and evolving - it's being developed in the open but is subject to changes, and may contain broken links and errors